andrevidela/Research-report/Thesis/index.md

 > There are 2 uses of linear variable v
 ```

-Interestingly enough, partially implementing our program with a hole gives us an amazing insight
+Interestingly enough, partially implementing our program with a hole gives us an amazing insight:

 ```haskell
 copy : (1 v : a) -> (a, a)